-- Red cells suitable for neonatal exchange are irradiated, and 'fresh' (before the end of Day 5 following donation, see 7.1.5) with a 24-hour shelf-life post irradiation in order to reduce the risk of recipient hyperkalaemia.
-They have a controlled Hct 0.5-0.6 (NHSBT 0.5-0.55), in order to reduce the risk of both post-exchange anaemia and polycythaemia (see Table 1).
-They are negative for high-titre anti-A and anti-B antibodies (HT negative). - EBT should not be undertaken with red cells straight from 4°C storage, and an approved/CE-marked blood warming device can be used to avoid hypothermia (AABB 2012).
-However, use of a blood warmer is only appropriate if the infusion is given at a constant rate (warming is not suited to the intermittent bolus nature of a single vessel EBT where the "push-pull" cycle method is used).
-Blood warming during EBT should not be uncontrolled e.g. infusion lines exposed to a radiant heater (AABB, 2012) because of the risk of red cell haemolysis.
+- Red cells suitable for neonatal exchange are irradiated and 'fresh' (before the end of Day 5 following donation, see 7.1.5), with a 24-h shelf-life post-irradiation in order to reduce the risk of recipient hyperkalaemia.
+They have a controlled Hct 0.5-0.6 (NHS Blood and Transplant [NHSBT] 0.5-0.55), in order to reduce the risk of both post-exchange anaemia and polycythaemia (see Appendix 1, Table b).
+They are negative for high-titre anti-A and anti-B antibodies (HT negative). - EBT should not be undertaken with red cells straight from 4°C storage, and an approved/CE-marked blood-warming device can be used to avoid hypothermia (AABB 2012).
+However, use of a blood warmer is only appropriate if the infusion is given at a constant rate (warming is not suited to the intermittent bolus nature of a single vessel EBT where the 'push-pull' cycle method is used).
+Blood warming during EBT should not be uncontrolled, e.g. infusion lines exposed to a radiant heater (AABB, 2012), because of the risk of red cell haemolysis.

-- NICUs should have local protocols for exchange blood transfusion (EBT) procedures.
-There should be early contact with the local hospital transfusion laboratory who will contact the Blood Services to request specific red cells suitable for neonatal exchange transfusion (1C). - 2.
-If an exchange blood transfusion is required, a double volume procedure should be undertaken (1C).
+- 1 Neonatal intensive care units (NICUs) should have local protocols for exchange blood transfusion (EBT) procedures.
+There should be early contact with the local hospital transfusion laboratory, which will contact the Blood Services to request specific red cells suitable for neonatal exchange transfusion (1C). - 2 If an exchange blood transfusion is required, a double volume procedure should be undertaken (1C).